DontDoThat21/HighlightsVault/README.md

 ) ON [PRIMARY]
 GO

----- Fairly primitive table that stores simple passwords that trigger different views for the main page text box entry USE [HighlightsVault]
+---- Fairly primitive table that stores simple passwords that trigger different views for the main page text box entry.

+USE [HighlightsVault]
 GO